MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Complete-MigrationBatch.md

 ```

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter identifies the name of the migration batch.
-The value for this parameter is specified by the Name parameter for the New-MigrationBatch cmdlet.
-Use the Get-MigrationBatch cmdlet to determine the value of this parameter for the migration batch.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the name of the migration batch that you want to complete.
 The value for this parameter is specified by the Name parameter for the New-MigrationBatch cmdlet.
 Use the Get-MigrationBatch cmdlet to determine the value of this parameter for the migration batch.

 ```yaml
 Type: MigrationBatchIdParameter